+SECTION PAGE

-SECTION PAGE Figure 6F-5.
-Modeled Fish Tissue Methylmercury Concentrations in the Sacramento River at Freeport Hypothetical Sites Reservoir Releases with Annual Average Flows.
-Figure 6F-6.
-Hypothetical Methylmercury Concentrations in Sites Reservoir Releases Required to Incr Water Column Methylmercury Concentrations in the Sacramento River at Freeport by 5% based of Annual Average Flows.
-Figure 6F-7.
-Estimated Surface Water Methylmercury Concentrations at Freeport for Alternatives and No Project Alternative for Mean Monthly Flows in July - November of Dry and Critical Water Year rs.
-Figure 6F-8.
-Estimated Fish Tissue Methylmercury Concentrations at Freeport for Alternatives and the Project Alternative for Mean Monthly Flows in July - November of Dry and Critical Water Years.
-6 e No
+- Figure 6F-7.
+Estimated Surface Water Methylmercury Concentrations at Freeport for Alternatives and the No Project Alternative for Mean Monthly Flows in July November of Dry and Critical Water Years.
+47 - Figure 6F-8.
+Estimated Fish Tissue Methylmercury Concentrations at Freeport for Alternatives and the No Project Alternative for Mean Monthly Flows in July November of Dry and Critical Water Years.
+47

+Appendix 6F

-Appendix 6F Mercury and Methylmercury
+Mercury and Methylmercury

-This appendix describes the analysis approach, data, assumptions, and analysis results for the Sites Reservoir Project Environmental Impact Report/Environmental Impact Statement (EIR/EIS) analysis of mercury and methylmercury.
+This appendix describes the analysis approach, data, assumptions, and analysis results for the Sites Reservoir Recirculated Draft Environmental Impact Report and Supplemental Draft Environmental Impact Statement (RDEIR/SDEIS) analysis of mercury and methylmercury.
 This includes a description of the conceptual model for mercury and methylmercury, analytical tools, available data, a qualitative analysis discussion, and quantitative model results for the impact analysis.
-Appendix 6F1, Mercury and Methylmercury Supplemental Analysis, describes the approach, data, assumptions, and analysis results of a supplemental sensitivity analysis for the EIR/EIS analysis of mercury and methylmercury.